 BG: And back then was considered teenage fun. [laughs]

 AH: Right, exactly!
 And you were doing it for fun.

-AH: And, um, and now it’s like that kind of doesn’t really exist, now it’s just the internet so there’s blogs.
+AH: Now it’s like that kind of doesn’t really exist, now it’s just the internet so there’s blogs.

 AH: I know, I know, exactly! [both laugh]

-BG: And, uh, you know a friend of mind referred to young people today as the “Next” generation.
+BG: You know a friend of mind referred to young people today as the “Next” generation.
 Because you’ll be telling them something and in the middle of your sentence they’ll start Googling what you’re talking about.
 A video will come up, they’ll watch 10 seconds of the video and go “Oh yeah, I got it.
 Next.”

 BG: You know?

 BG: And there’s no depth to it.
 You don’t spend a night in CBGB’s for months to see a band develop and get better.